Create a Dynamics 365 Business Central offer

 Collect customer contact information by connecting your Customer Relationship Management (CRM) system.
 The customer will be asked for permission to share their information.
 These customer details, along with the offer name, ID, and marketplace source where they found your offer, will be sent to the CRM system that you've configured.
-For more information about configuring your CRM, see Connect lead management.
+For more information about configuring your CRM, see Customer leads.

 Select a lead destination where you want us to send customer leads.
 The following CRM systems are supported:

-If your CRM system is not explicitly supported in the list above, you have the following options that allow you to store the customer lead data, and then you can export or import these data into your CRM system.
+If your CRM system isn't explicitly supported in this list, you can store the customer lead data by using the following options.
+Then you can export or import this data into your CRM system.

-Read the documentation linked above to your selected lead destination to see how to set up the lead destination to receive leads from your marketplace offer.
+Read the applicable linked documentation above to learn how to set up your lead destination and receive leads from your commercial marketplace offers.

-Confirm the connection to the lead destination is set up properly.
-Once you have configured your lead destination properly and have hit Publish on your offer in Partner Center, we will validate the connection and send you a test lead.
-When you are viewing the offer before you go live, you can also test your lead connection by trying to acquire the offer yourself in the preview environment.
+After you've connected your offer to your lead destination, select Publish on your offer in Partner Center.
+We'll validate the connection and send you a test lead.
+When you view the offer before you go live, you can also test your lead connection by trying to acquire the offer yourself in the preview environment.

-Make sure the connection to the lead destination stays up-to-date so that you don't lose any leads, so make sure you update these connections whenever something has changed on your end.
+Make sure the connection to the lead destination stays up to date so you don't lose any leads.
+Make sure you update these connections whenever something has changed.